 QTS (Qualified Teacher Status) is what you need to be a qualified teacher.
 All our routes award QTS.
-You can choose to do QTS with PGCE or QTS.

 So what is PGCE?

 PGCE (Postgraduate Certificate of Education) is an academic award which offers up to 60 Master’s credits.
 A full Master’s degree is 180 credits.

 GITEP SCITT works with the all Gloucestershire secondary schools and a number of schools in Herefordshire, Worcestershire and Swindon.
 We will endeavour to place you in a parent school which suits your training needs and is also a reasonable commute for you.
 A twin placement is planned for you to gain a contrasting experience.